-The northwest corner of Queen West and Yonge Street is slated to be redeveloped, a 65-story condominium tower to be built on the site.
-Fortunately, the facade of the historic structure that is now on the location is to be preserved.
-The building has already been partially destroyed by the demands of modern commercialism, and it is hoped the future development will respect the architectural integrity of the historic structure.
+Fortunately, in both plans, the facade of the historic structure was slated to be preserved.
+The building has already been partially destroyed by the demands of modern commercialism, but it appears that future development will respect the architectural integrity of the structure.
+The addition of the two-storey glass structure will not visually obliterate the historic part of the building, as the 65-storey condominium would have done.

-The Toronto Directories first list a building on this location in 1895.
+The first Toronto Directory that lists a building on the location was in 1895.
 On the 1899 Goad’s Atlas maps in the City of Toronto Archives, its postal address is shown as #160 Yonge Street, where Mr. P. Jameson, a merchant operated a clothing store.
-The Eaton’s Store surrounded the site.
-On the map of 1910, the address is listed as #180 .
+In that year, the Eaton’s Store surrounded the site.
+On the map of 1910, the address of the corner building was listed as #180 Yonge Street.
 The address today is 218 Yonge Street.

 The intersection of Yonge and Queen in 1935.
 The Woolworth’s Store is on the northwest (left-hand side) of the photo.
-Photo, City of Toronto Archives, Series 1278, File 100.
+City of Toronto Archives, Series 1278, File 100.